TriStaRvOiD/Stellar/README.md

 # Stellar
  A diary app made as part of the course on Udemy by [Stefan Jovanovic](https://github.com/stevdza-san)

+ ## Disclaimer
+In it's current state, this application does not include any form of encryption for the storage of diary entries in the server.

  ## Installation

 1. Clone the repository to your local machine: